Sheffield District Railway: Lancashire, Derbyshire and East Coast Railway

 The Lancashire, Derbyshire and East Coast Railway was conceived as a grand scheme to link coal-bearing areas of Derbyshire and Nottinghamshire with ports on the west and east side of the country.
 It was a hugely ambitious scheme, and although authorised by Parliament, it failed to attract share subscriptions in any volume.
 Its board was obliged to cut it back to a line between Chesterfield and Lincoln; instead of carrying coal direct to export ports, it was forced to hand it over to other companies for onward conveyance to the southern counties, or later on, to take it over the Great Central Railway to Immingham for export from there.

 In its original parliamentary submission, it had sought access to Sheffield; in fact this was by a branch line to Beighton, and the bill had asked for running powers over the Manchester, Sheffield and Lincolnshire Railway to Sheffield.
-The MS&LR had opposed this, and the parliamentary powers actually granted by the Lancashire, Derbyshire and East Coast Railway Act 1891 (54 & 55 Vict. c. clxxxix) were for the branch line to Beighton, but not for the running powers.
+The MS&LR had opposed this, and the legal powers actually granted by the Lancashire, Derbyshire and East Coast Railway Act 1891 (54 & 55 Vict. c. clxxxix) were for the branch line to Beighton, but not for the running powers.
 When the branch was constructed, it terminated at Barlborough colliery, near Clowne, as there was no commercial advantage in continuing to Beighton.

 Nevertheless, the attraction of reaching the industrial and commercial centre at Sheffield was powerful, and the company continued to consider how the city might be reached.
 There was dissatisfaction among industrialists in Sheffield at the rates charged by the established railway companies there, and consequently there was local support for the LD&ECR's aspiration.
 The Great Eastern Railway had running powers over the LD&ECR system, and it too encouraged plans to reach Sheffield.
 In 1894 plans for an independent line to Sheffield were put forward, but at that time the LD&ECR was in particular financial difficulty and the proposal was withdrawn.